“Authorization”

 Authorization vs Capture: What is the difference?

 People often confuse authorization with capture, but they represent two distinct phases of a payment lifecycle.
+For a comprehensive look at how these payment stages interact and impact decline recovery and operator strategy, review Auth & Capture: Revenue Protection for Payment Ops.

 Authorization simply asks if the funds are available and places a temporary hold on them.
 Capture is the subsequent action where the merchant confirms the final amount and instructs the bank to actually transfer the money.